 An easier way to clear your cache folders is with a 3rd-party program like CleanMyMac X. All you have to do is download and run the app.
 Click System Junk, then select Scan.
 A quick scan will run, and the results will be displayed.
 Just hit Clean to remove the files.

 CleanMyMac X can also help you remove other types of files that can take up space, like Browser Cache Files and other junk files.
-While it is paid program, there is a free trial with some helpful features.
+While it is a paid program, there is a free trial with some helpful features.

 Method 5: Empty the Downloads Folder